 - win the last trick if the kitty may contain points, and

-- force at least the 80-point dead zone, then push to 120 or more to win.
+- force at least the no-advancement band, then push high enough to win the deal.

 This is why the game is tense even before teams are known.
 A player who looks like an opponent may become your Partner later.

-Traditional Sheng Ji is a multi-deal climbing game.
+Traditional Sheng Ji is a multi-deal level game.
 Players begin at level 2.
-Winning sides climb through the ranks: 2, 3, 4, and so on up to A. The current level usually becomes the trump rank for that side's future deals.
+Winning players advance through the levels: 2, 3, 4, and so on up to A.

-The full game ends when a side completes the ladder under the table's house rule.
-Some tables require a successful defense at A.
+The full game ends when a player or side advances beyond A under the table's house rule.
+Some tables require a successful defense at A, and some add joker levels or continue for a fixed number of deals.

 Common variants